swift-dns/swift-idna/README.md

 # swift-idna

-A multiplatform implementation of Punycode and IDNA (Internationalized Domain Names in Applications) as per [RFC 5891](https://datatracker.ietf.org/doc/html/rfc5891) and friends.
+A high-perfomance, multiplatform implementation of Punycode and IDNA (Internationalized Domain Names in Applications) as per [RFC 5891](https://datatracker.ietf.org/doc/html/rfc5891) and friends.

+The only dependency of `swift-idna` is `swift-collections`, and it does not depend on `Foundation`.

 ## Usage

-Initialize `IDNA` with your preffered configuration, then use `toASCII(domainName:)` and `toUnicode(domainName:)`:
+Initialize `IDNA` with your preferred configuration, then use `toASCII(domainName:)` and `toUnicode(domainName:)`:

 ```swift
 import SwiftIDNA